Charging stations: what's the current state of deployment?

 from €1,700 to €7,500

-Once you've tested your eligibility, all you have to do is find an IRVE-certified installer to carry out the installation at your home or workplace.
-In fact, since the decree issued on January 12, 2017, having recourse to this type of installer is a must for charging stations with a power rating of 3.7 kW.
+Once you have tested your eligibility, all you have to do is find an IRVE-certified installer to carry out your installation at home or at your workplace.
+In fact, since the decree issued on 12 January 2017, using this type of installer is essential for charging stations with a power rating of 3.7 kW.

 Calling in such a professional guarantees an installation that complies with the NF C 15-100 electrical standard, ensuring quality, safety and compliance with standards.

-For more information, see our article on certifications and deadlines for installing a charging station on your premises may be of interest to you.
+For more information, see our article on what are the certifications and deadlines for installing a recharging point in a company? may be of interest to you.

 Conclusion

-France has made considerable progress in deploying charging stations for electric vehicles.
+France has made considerable progress in deploying charging points for electric vehicles.
 However, there is still some way to go to meet the growing needs of drivers.
-Public authorities and private players must continue to invest in the development of a reliable charging network accessible to all.
+Public authorities and private players must continue to invest in the development of a reliable recharging network that is accessible to all.

-On the one hand, the transition to electric mobility is an opportunity for companies to move towards greener mobility, or to develop new products and services.
-Businesses can get involved in the deployment of charging stations on their sites, the supply of renewable energy and the design of intelligent charging solutions.
+On the one hand, the transition to electric mobility is an opportunity for businesses to move towards greener mobility, or to develop new products and services.
+Businesses can get involved in deploying charging points on their sites, supplying renewable energy and designing intelligent charging solutions.

 On the other hand, private individuals can contribute to the transition to electric mobility by choosing an electric vehicle and finding out about available recharging solutions.
-They can also install a charging station at home or use public charging stations.
+They can also install a charging point at home or use public charging points.

 Picture of Maëlle Laurent